poletresearch/coal_compensation/README.md

 # Code for calculating avoided emissions due to coal phase-out pledges

 Code for the article Nacke, L., Vinichenko, V., Cherp A., Jakhmola A., and Jewell J.
-Compensating affected parties necessary for rapid coal phase-out but expensive if extended to major emitters
+Compensating affected parties necessary for rapid coal phase-out but expensive if extended to major emitters (2024).
+Nature Communications

-Nature Communications, DOI to be added

 ## Files